-- 2 written examinations - ESP
+- 2 written examinations - employer set project (ESP)

-In order to achieve a grade for Core Component, students must have results for both sub-components (the core (written) examination and the employer-set project).
+In order to achieve a grade for the core component, students must have results for both sub-components (the core (written) examination and the ESP).

-The combined results from these sub-components will be aggregated to form the overall Core Component grade (A-E and U).
+The combined results from these sub-components will be aggregated to form the overall core component grade $(A^-E \text{ and } U)$.